rahulljainn/cash-repository/README.md

 # cash-repository
-here you can get the number of notes to returned.
+In this app you enter your bill amount and the cash given and by clicking on the button we get the number of notes to return.